 We decided we had already wasted too much time trying to find this hike, that we should just follow this path for a bit and then just turn around.
 If we didn’t start hiking soon, we would run out of time.
 It was a good decision.
 The path went right along the Hudson River and the views were stunning.

-We stopped and took pictures every so often.
+We stopped and took pictures every so often during our hike in the Palisades.
 It was such a peaceful place and the Fall colors were just starting to show.
 I could hear the waves from the Hudson and it was really calming.
 We only came across a few other hikers.
 The path was relatively flat although you had to be careful some stones were loose.
 After a little while, we turned around and headed back to the car.

 When we got back to the beginning of the trail, I noticed a sign I hadn’t seen before.
 It said that the Alpine picnic area was 5 miles away.
 I knew we weren’t in the right place, but where we parked the road ended.
 I didn’t realize there are actually three different entrances to Palisades Interstate Park.
 We should have used the Alpine entrance.